Lotto Probability Draw Pattern Mathematics

 While incorporating a predictable game playing strategy, of using favorable number combinations, so that more people can actually win the lottery'

-Something new has recently come about, that makes using the knowledge obtained from understanding Draw Pattern Mathematics (DPM) much more convenient and easier to use, with the advent of the internet and the modern mobile lottery playing App.
+Something new has recently come about that makes using the knowledge obtained from understanding Draw Pattern Mathematics (DPM) much more convenient and easier to use, with the advent of the internet and the modern mobile lottery ticket purchasing app.

-This change now allows the public more opportunities, to more easily incorporate a lottery playing strategy when selecting lottery number combinations to play the lottery with, from the internet or on their mobile playing device.
+This change now allows the public more opportunities to more easily incorporate a lottery playing strategy when selecting lottery number combinations to play from the internet or on their mobile playing device.

-Then lastly, after a particular draw pattern prediction has been selected, the lotto player is able to create as many lottery number combinations as they want to use to play with, by clicking on the GENERTE button.
+After a particular draw pattern prediction has been selected by a player, the lotto player is able to create as many lottery number combinations as they want to use to play with by clicking on the GENERTE button.

 In closing, Draw Pattern Mathematics (DPM) has been known about by lottery math enthusiast for literately decades.
-But the public has been choosing to play the game of lotto at a high percentage rate, using quick pick tickets.
+But the public has been choosing to play the game of lotto at a high percentage rate (70%), using quick pick tickets.

-This has given us another mathematics number concerning the lottery that is very seldomly discussed or that is written about, the actual number of jackpot winners each year.
-Which on average is around 10 to 15 lottery jackpots being won each and every year for every major lottery throughout the world.
+This has given us another statistical number concerning lotteries that is seldom discussed or written about, which on average is that around 10 to 15 lottery jackpots are being won each and every year for every major lottery throughout the world.